 | Hallucination Rate | 23% | 4% | -83% |

-Key Insight: In agentic systems, prompt quality compounds over multiple reasoning steps.
+In agentic systems, prompt quality compounds over multiple reasoning steps.
 A 10% improvement in prompt clarity yields 40-50% better final outcomes due to multi-step reasoning.
+This is why prompt engineering is disproportionately important for agents compared to single-turn LLM usage.

 Unique Challenges for Agentic Prompts